Skip to main content

 set :bigbag = range(1,10000000)

-The statement assigns :bigbag to a bag of 10^7^ numbers.
+The statement above assigns :bigbag to a bag of 10^7^ numbers.
 The bag is not explicitly created through.
 Instead its elements are generated when needed, for example when passed to the aggregate function count():

 count(:bigbag)